 One of the more recent claims is that the story of Jesus originated in the written myths of the pagan Roman religion.
 Why?
 Several important events in Jesus’ life were also said to have occured in the lives of pagan Roman Gods.
 Yet, historians date those particular Roman epics to about 200 years after Jesus’ death.
 So who copied from whom?

-We are often asked whether we’ve learned anything new when producing our translation, the 2001.
+We’re often asked ‘Have you learned anything new while producing the 2001 Translation?’

 The answer is yes!